FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-03.md

 Alternatively, trend analysis may be a part of exit conditions, requiring longer searches for systems displaying trends.

+# Known Implementations

+The only known working implementation of PLRsearch is in Linux Foundation FD.io CSIT open-source project [FDio-CSIT-PLRsearch].

-# Sample Implementation Specifics: FD.io CSIT
+## FD.io CSIT Implementation Specifics

 The search receives min_rate and max_rate values, to avoid measurements at offered loads not supporeted by the traffic generator.